What Is a Merit Increase and Why Does It Matter?

 Seniority

-You don’t want to base a merit increase solely on seniority, as it doesn’t reflect performance, but it’s still something you should consider.
+You don’t want to base a merit increase solely on seniority, as it doesn’t reflect an employee's performance, but it’s still something you should consider.
 There is a lot of value in having an employee on your team who knows the ins and outs of your business.
 It’s important to consider their contribution over the long haul when deciding on a merit increase.

 Role significance